Connecting Davis Instruments Tipping Rain Bucket

 Once everything is connected and configured, you can test that the tipping bucket pulses are being captured.

-- If the cumulative pulse count is still not increasing, try this method to test that the rain collector itself is working correctly
+3. If the cumulative pulse count is still not increasing, try this method to test that the rain bucket/collector itself is working correctly

-1. Document revision 1.13 January 3, 2022 Copyright 2017-2023 Zenseio LLC 2.
-Introduction Zenseio Cellular Soil Moisture Pro (CSMP) device is providing long-range telemetry for SDI-12 soil moisture probes and other commonly used sensors using ...
+1. Document revision 1.15 January 15, 2026 Copyright 2017-2026 Zenseio LLC 2.
+Introduction Zenseio Cellular Soil Moisture Pro (CSMP) device is providing long-range telemetry for SDI-12 soil moisture probes and other commonly used industrial sensors ...

 Zenseio Devices can monitor many different types of commonly used sensors via GPI input: tipping rain buckets, pressure switches, pressure transducers/transmitters, flow meters, temperature sensors, and others.
 There are 3 independent general purpose ...

-Temperature Sensor (Thermistor) Installation Currently, only thermistors sold by Zenseio are supported.
+Temperature Sensor (Thermistor) Installation.
+Currently, only thermistors sold by Zenseio are supported.
 The following installation is for this thermistor only.
-Select “Thermistor (1-Wire)” mode in the Zenseio mobile phone configuration app (ZenConfig ...
+Select “Thermistor (1-Wire)” mode in the Zenseio mobile phone configuration app ...

 To learn how to setup a GPI protocol compatible sensor with your LSMP device, see the GPI Sensor Setup Section of the LSMP Device User Manual.